 - An internship can help a student start to build a professional network that can be a resource for the student.

 - Completing an internship also makes a student a more attractive candidate for colleges and scholarships.

-- Your chances of getting professional and positive recommendation can help you land a fulltime job role in the company.
+- Your chances of getting professional and positive recommendations can help you land a full-time job role in the company.